AAids to Navigation and Marine Safety

 Lateral Aids

-The lateral system of buoyage in use in Canadian waters is taken from International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA) Region B (see IALA Maritime Buoyage System Lateral aids may be in the form of either buoys or fixed aids.
+The lateral system of buoyage in use in Canadian waters is taken from the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA) Region B. Lateral aids may be in the form of either buoys or fixed aids.
 These aids indicate the location of hazards and the safest or deepest water by indicating the side on which they are to be passed.

-The correct interpretation of lateral aids requires knowledge of the direction of buoyage known as the “upstream direction”.
-In general, the upstream direction is the direction taken by a vessel when proceeding from seaward, toward the headwaters of a river, into a harbour or with the flood current.
+The correct interpretation of lateral aids requires knowledge of the direction of buoyage known as the “upstream direction.”
+In general, the upstream direction is the direction taken by a vessel when proceeding from seaward toward the headwaters of a river or into a harbour.

 When a vessel is proceeding in the upstream direction, starboard hand aids must be kept to starboard (right) and port hand aids must be kept to port (left).